fortran-lang/stdlib/doc/specs/stdlib_sparse.md

 The Sliced ELLPACK format `SELLC` is a variation of the `ELLPACK` format.
 This modification reduces the storage size compared to the `ELLPACK` format but maintaining its efficient data access scheme.
 It can be seen as an intermediate format between `CSR` and `ELLPACK`.
 For more details read [the reference](https://arxiv.org/pdf/1307.6209v1)

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
-## `add`/`at` - Sparse Matrix data accessors
+## `add`- sparse matrix data accessors

 ### Status

 Experimental

 ### Description
-Type-bound procedures to enable adding or requesting data in/from a sparse matrix.
+Type-bound procedures to enable adding data in a sparse matrix.

 ### Syntax